picoded/JavaCommons-servlet/src/main/java/picoded/servlet/JavaCommons_Servlet.md

 It will follow this specific order and upon matching at any point, it will stop the subsequent processing and return back to the caller.

-Within each request handling method, it follows a general structure of
+> Within each request handling method, it follows a general structure of
-1. Find and execute any matched before EndpointMap
+> 1. Find the main endpoints (If more than 1 is return, it will always get the first in the list)
-2. Find and execute any matched main EndpointMap
+> 2. Find and execute any matched before EndpointMap
+> 3. Execute the main Endpoint
-3. Find and execute any matched after EndpointMap
+> 4. Find and execute any matched after EndpointMap

+`request_api` and `request_path` is fairly straightforward whereby upon finding match endpoints, it will just execute them.

+`request_methodReroute` and `request_fieldReroute` methods are more tricky, see the next section on `How does BasePageClassMap set up reroute paths` for more information.

 #### How does BasePageClassMap set up reroute paths
 The BasePageClassMap does not explicitly set up reroute paths.
 It will only attempt to find the relevant reroute paths during handling of requests.

+`request_methodReroute` and `request_filedReroute` methods are suppose to contain endpoint paths that end with `/*`, if not it will throw an error.
+Once the path is valid, it will find and execute all relevant `before` endpoint paths.

+##### request_methodReroute
+After the execution of the `before` paths, it will invoke the main method.
+The object that is returned from this method should be of a `BasePage` class.
+It will then performs the `setupAndCache` of this returned object and checks if it supports the request path.

+If it does support, `request_methodReroute` will then transfer all the params from itself to the `BasePage` class and execute the `handleRequest` method.

+##### request_fieldReroute

+After the execution of the `before` paths, it will obtain the data type of the variable, which is the `reroute class`.

+Next, it will construct a `BasePageClassMap` based on the `reroute class` and find the relevant paths through the use of `supportRequestPath` method.
+Once the `reroute class` supports the path, the request will be passed over to the `reroute class` and the same process occurs again.

 ## EndpointMap

 private methods do not get recognized by `BasePageClassMap.registerClassMethods` method